LexaTRex/luca_webserver/README.md

 ### Running

 Afterwards you can start the dev environment with `yarn dev up`.
 This will start all containers and mount the local sourcecode into them, allowing for changes to take effect without restarting the containers.
+You can run just a specific service with `yarn dev up SERVICE` (note that in most cases, you will need to have most services running because many components depend on each other).

 The services will be available on:

 1. luca Backend - https://localhost/api/v3/`route`
 2. luca Contact Form - https://localhost/contact-form/`:locationScannerId`